chrissix666/Jellyfin-Random-Button/README.md

 - Lock is context-aware and implicit
 - Leaving the library automatically removes the lock
-- Works for Movies, Series, and Home Videos
+- Works for Movies, Series, Collections and Home Videos when the ID's are set in the skript

 **Examples:**